 I mean, I’m one of the worst “Do as a I say, not as I do” hypocrites you’ll ever meet.
 But even I wouldn’t tell my teammates that they should be driving more when I’m just standing around chucking terrible jumpshots.

-Topics: Brandon Rush
+Tags: Brandon Rush